10. Why do you do what you do?

 b.
 Many of the most brilliant minds of the last 150 years either failed at school, had little use for it, or succeeded in spite of it, e.g. Einstein, Horace Greeley, the Wright Brothers, Churchill, Frank Lloyd Wright, Steve Jobs, Bill Gates.

 c.
-Those companies that do the most damage to the air, water, soil, forests and who create the most toxic pollutants are led by our most ‘educated’ people.
-In fact, the only civilizations that lived sustainably couldn’t read or write, e.g. indigenous cultures of the americas.
+Companies that do the most damage to the air, water, soil, forests and who create the most toxic pollutants are led by our most ‘educated’ people.
+In fact, the only civilizations that lived sustainably couldn’t read or write, e.g. indigenous cultures of the Americas.

 Even students that do everything asked of them often graduate from college and say, “Now what?”
 Limited definitions of ‘intelligence’ means narrower curricula and rewarding rote memorization with high stakes testing.
 This happens at the expense of finding passions and talents and developing creativity.
-How many business leaders would choose an applicant for a high paying job that tests well over someone that can solve problems?
-At a time when we need innovation more than ever, creativity scores have dropped steadily for decades.
+How many business leaders would choose an applicant for a high paying job that tests well over someone that can solve problems or excels at communication?
+At a time when we need innovation more than ever, creativity scores creativity scores have dropped steadily for decades.

-For example, begin with Where do we live?
+On environmental ed: Ideally, we don’t need it, especially as it’s taught now, largely as a one-off, or separate class in yet another silo.
+Why not begin with Where do we live?
 Who lives with us?
 How does the world around us work? and develop projects where students read, write, study history, do science, perform math and create works of art around these themes.
-Use the school playground, the neighborhood or the watershed.
+Use the school playground, the neighborhood, the watershed, the food shed, etc..
 It’s more engaging, gets students out of the classroom and it’s what happens in the real world where nothing happens in isolation.
 Everything’s connected.
 Not only does the real world demand thinkers able to express themselves and work on a team, but ‘web-type’ thinking helps us comprehend nature’s genius.
 I love seeing David Sobel and place-based education gain traction.
 David Orr, who claims we have a problem “of” education, not “in” education, is a pioneer at the high school and college level.

 I also advocate for judging student, teacher and schools more broadly.
 Start with understanding that each child is unique and talents and intelligence are diverse (so reading and math are but two of the criteria measured).
 Then we recruit, train and retain teachers as guides that educate (Latin root: to lead out or bring forth) and help kids discover their place in the world around them.